pablodecm/phd_thesis/src/103_chapter_3.md

 by a combination of simulated observation re-weighting by
 $w(\boldsymbol{x}_i,\boldsymbol{z}_i | \boldsymbol{\theta}_w )$
 and transformations of intermediate simulated observations
 $\boldsymbol{y}_\textrm{new} = r(\boldsymbol{y}_\textrm{sim},\boldsymbol{z}_i | \boldsymbol{\theta}_\rho)$.
-The former is based is based on
+The former is based on
-importance sampling to estimate the properties of a different distribution that the one sampled originally from, while the latter assumes that the mis-modelling can be accounted by a parametrisation of the simulated intermediate observables.
-While it has not been used so far in LHC analysis to our knowledge, if the functions
+importance sampling [@mcbook] to estimate the properties of a different distribution than the one sampled originally from, while the latter assumes that the mis-modelling can be accounted by a parametrisation of the simulated intermediate observables.
+If the functions
 $w(\boldsymbol{x}_i,\boldsymbol{z}_i | \boldsymbol{\theta}_w )$
 and $r(\boldsymbol{y}_\textrm{sim},\boldsymbol{z}_i | \boldsymbol{\theta}_\rho)$
-are differentiable or can approximated by differentiable functions, the gradient (and higher order derivatives) with respect to the parameters $\boldsymbol{\theta}$ of any expectation value can be very efficiently approximated, which can be very useful for statistical inference (e.g. likelihood minisation) and it is one of the core concepts of the technique presented in [Chapter @sec:inferno].
+are differentiable or can approximated by differentiable functions, the gradient (and higher order derivatives) with respect to the parameters $\boldsymbol{\theta}$ of any expectation value can be very efficiently approximated.
+This can be very useful for statistical inference (e.g. likelihood minimisation), while it has not been used so far in LHC analysis to our knowledge.
+This one of the core concepts of the technique to construct summary statistics presented in [Chapter @sec:inferno].

 The inference results of a given analysis depend strongly on the assumptions implicit in the statistical model.
-The determination, assessment and practical definition the effect of nuisance parameters that are relevant for a given analysis is one the most challenging yet important aspects in experimental particle physics at the LHC.
-When nuisance parameters are quantitatively taking into account in the statistical model, the lead to an increase of the uncertainty on the parameters of interest and larger interval width estimates (or exclusion limits) on the parameters of interest.
+The determination, assessment and practical definition of the effect of nuisance parameters that are relevant for a given analysis is one the most challenging yet important aspects in experimental particle physics at the LHC.
+When nuisance parameters are quantitatively taken into account in the statistical model, they lead to an increase of the uncertainty on the parameters of interest and larger interval width estimates (or exclusion limits) on the parameters of interest.
-The choice of summary statistics can effect significantly subsequent inference, and while nuisance parameters are usually qualitatively considered when building simple summary statistics by physics-inspired combinations of reconstructed variables, they are not regarded at all when the automatic
+The choice of summary statistics may also affect significantly subsequent inference, and while nuisance parameters are usually qualitatively considered when building simple summary statistics by physics-inspired combinations of reconstructed variables, they are not regarded at all when the automatic